marlondc/CV/README.md

 ### Makers Academy ( May 2016 - August 2016 )

-- Programming best practices: OOP, TDD, SOLID, MVC, DDD
+- Programming best practices: OOP, TDD, SOLID, MVC, BDD
-- Programming languages and frameworks: Ruby, Rails, Javascript, Node.js
+- Programming languages and frameworks: Ruby, Sinatra, Rails, Javascript, Node.js
 - Testing frameworks: Rspec, Jasmine, Mocha

 ### City University London ( Sept 2010 - Jul 2013 )

 - BSc Hons Optometry 2:1

-### Other qualifications

-- Grade 8 Violin
-- Grade 8 Piano
-- Grade 6 Double Bass

-## Experience

-##### Vision Express ( July 2013 to August 2014 )
-Pre-Registration Optometrist

-##### Locum Optometrist ( August 2014 - August 2016 )

 ### Hobbies

-- Any Sport that gets the blood pumping
-- Travelling
+- I am a classically trained musician and I enjoy _pratising_ when I get the chance
+- I am fond of some friendly sporting competition.
+I managed to get lots of pratice playing table tennis during my time at Makers Academy knowing it is a sort after skill in tech firms, there always seems to be table tennis available.
+- I have run 2 marathons and looking to add to the list.
+I would say I enjoy it but there comes a point on every run where I question this passtime of mine.
-- Music
+- Travelling.
+Who doesn't?